-FIGURE 4 - Apparent squared mispointing from waveforms for cycle 001.
+FIGURE 4 - Daily mean of apparent squared mispointing from waveforms.

 3. Instrumental and geophysical parameter analysis

 Monitoring of instrumental and geophysical parameters is important in order to detect possible problems.
 When monitoring parameters over long periods, possible drifts or jumps can be detected.
 These verification products are produced operationally so that they allow systematic monitoring of the main relevant parameters.
 When possible, comparison with Jason-2 data are done.